tonioloewald/bindinator.js/docs/debugging.md

 ## Use `data-debug` `data-debug-bind` and `data-debug-event`

-These will cause b8r to log a warning in console when an element is being bound
+These will cause b8r to log a warning in console when bindings or event handlers are firing. `data-debug` will generate a ton of false positives unless you stick it in a very specific area (i.e. an element with few or no bound children).

+Both will generate a lot of false positives on startup, which is why they only fire off console.warn, and it's up to you to set breakpoints.

+## Use `b8r.observe` to keep an eye on the registry

+If you observe a path, you can have an event handler fire when anything in that path is touched.
+You can even use a `RegExp` or boolean functions to filter observations.

+Unlike binds, `observe` fires immediately (synchronously) when a change to the registry is signalled (either by a real change or an explicit `touch`), whereas binds simply add an item to the update queue which is then batched (which can make it hard to tie a change to its root cause).